fare-patches/gerbil-wiki/The-Standard-Library-Build-Tool.md

 Note that the template requires a `gerbil.pkg` file in the same directory and that it doesn't allow you to specify a `bindir`.
 Binaries are placed in `$GERBIL_PATH/bin` which defaults to `~/.gerbil/bin`.

-### More buildspecs
-The build tool can handle quite a few different buildspecs and generate/use dependency graphs, while by default it only builds if the source is newer than the artefacts (or any of the latter doesn't exist).
-The canonical example for its usage is the stdlib [build.ss](/vyzo/gerbil/blob/master/src/std/build.ss) script, as the `std/make` library evolved out of that script.